 3.3 TCSPs are also required to report basic information about the place of incorporation / establishment of companies, trusts and other client entity structures they provide services to.
-The majority of trusts are established as being in the Isle of Man (nearly 90%), whereas there is more diversity for corporate vehicles, noting however that 75% are now reported as being "Isle of Man".
+The majority of trusts are established as being in the Isle of Man (over 85%), whereas there is more diversity for corporate vehicles, noting however that around 75% are reported as being "Isle of Man".